 Step #1: Prep the Surface

-Before you apply the stain, you must clean the surface.
-If it has an existing wood finish or stubborn stains that a simple cloth wiping can’t solve, we recommend soaking it with paint thinner.
+Before you apply the stain, it’s important you clean the surface first.
+If it has an existing wood finish or there are stubborn stains present on the surface a simple cloth wiping can’t solve, I’d suggest using paint thinner.

 Once it dries, start sanding every inch of the intended area.
 Don’t forget to fill all the cracks with fillers before moving to the next step.